 There are some treatments that can help in slowing or stopping this type of alopecia hair loss.
 In some cases, treatments have restored hair to the affected areas.
-But since alopecia universalis is a severe type of alopecia, success rate is low.
+But since alopecia universalis is a severe type of alopecia, the success rate is low.

 The followings are some popular methods of dealing with alopecia universalis hair loss:

 - Tofacitinib: Tofacitinib is an inhibitor of Janus kinase-3 and approved by FDA to treat alopecia universalis hair loss.
-5mg daily dosage is commonly prescribed for tofacitinib treatment.
+A 5mg daily dosage is commonly prescribed for tofacitinib treatment.